Snehitc/NTHU-Operating-Systems-CS342302/ppc1/README.md

 | *testcoop.c* | $${\color{green}Solved}$$: [TODO] section describe the task in commented lines |

 # Advice
-Read and understand the report [beginners friendly]; it has all the necessary details required to complete this task and a nice description aboout how the code is executing.
+Read and understand the report [beginners friendly]; it has all the necessary details required to complete this task and a nice description about how the code is executing.